3 Breathing Exercises for Stressful Times

 You, my friend, are a lightworker, spreading love and high vibrational energy in your heart, your home and in the world.

-And we need each other now, in Coronavirus Uncertainty, to rise up in wisdom, calm and compassion.
+And we need each other now to rise up in wisdom, calm and compassion.
 Souls on deck.

 As the stress of an unknown future swirls around us like storm clouds, let’s remember that we have within us a mysterious power to calm our mind, soothe our soul and rejuvenate our spirit for the good of all.